-priority\cache: is a gnutls\prioritity\t structure.
+priority\cache: is a gnutls\prioritity\t type.

-priorities: is a string describing priorities (may be NULL )
+priorities: is a string describing priorities (may be NULL)

 err\pos: In case of an error this will have the position in the string the error occurred Sets priorities for the ciphers, key exchange methods, macs and compression methods.
+The priority\cache should be deinitialized using gnutls\priority\deinit().